fastbodin/anionic_clar_fullerene_ILP/README.md

 3. A file containing fullerenes and their adjacency lists in a *particular* format.
-For each isomer in the file, please use the following format such that **there exists a planar embedding of the vertices where each neighbor is listed in clockwise order.** See bottom output/030_adj for an example for all fullerenes on 30 vertices.
+For each isomer in the file, please use the following format such that **there exists a planar embedding of the vertices where each neighbor is listed in clockwise order.** See output/030_adj for an example for all fullerenes on 30 vertices.
 Note that Buckygen (https://github.com/evanberkowitz/buckygen) can be used to generate fullerenes in this format. **Vertices should be labelled starting at 0.**